 Ada County Paramedics conducts a hiring exam in the spring and fall of each year for AEMT, Paramedic and Reserve positions.
 The hiring process consists of a written exam, a physical agility test, practical scenarios and an in-person interview.
 Each level of the hiring process is conducted sequentially and success in each preceding level is required to advance in the process.
-If you would like to receive updates on job announcements and Ada County news please create an account.
-For current hiring details, please click here.
+We are currently not hiring.

 Ada County Paramedics hires the best of the best!
 Our application process, requirements and job descriptions are outlined below.

 Reserves- Reserves have similar duties to EMTs and are volunteer positions only.

 - Hiring Information

 EMT and Paramedic State Requirements

 Idaho State EMS to ensure you have the necessary credentials to work in the state of Idaho.